 In all of the times I have visited NYC and including the time I lived there, I had never been to the top of the Empire State nor the Top of the Rock.
 I had to cross all of these things off my NYC to do list!
 I did have time to go to the Statue of Liberty or the Museum of Natural History (I’d already visited before) but here is savings breakdown for what I did do:

 Top of the Rock – $41

 MOMA – $25

-NYC CityPASS costs $122.
-Even though I didn’t go to every site, I still would have saved $23.
-That’s a meal right there!
+NYC CityPASS costs $133.
+Even though I didn’t go to every site, I still would have saved $28.
+That’s a budget meal right in NYC or a lot of coffees!
 Yay for savings!
 Please note that you must use your pass within 9 consecutive days after your first visit to one of the sites.

 Outside of the MET

 Tulip chair by Eero Saarinen